ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/fantastic-beasts-adventure-series-books.markdown

 section1-content: "<p> J.K.
 Rowling invites you to explore a new era of the Wizarding\
   \ World… Fantastic Beasts and Where to Find Them marks the screenwriting debut of\
   \ J.K.
 Rowling.
 Featuring a cast of remarkable characters, this is epic, adventure-packed\
-  \ storytelling at its very best. </p>\r\n<p>The Crimes of Grindelwal it’s the second\
+  \ storytelling at its very best. </p>\n<p>The Crimes of Grindelwal it’s the second\
   \ original screenplay from J.K.
 Rowling, expands on earlier events that helped shaped\
   \ the wizarding world, with some surprising nods to the Harry Potter stories that\
-  \ will delight fans of both the books and films.</p> \r\n<p>J.K.
-Rowling invites\
+  \ will delight fans of both the books and films.</p> \n<p>J.K.
+Rowling invites you\
-  \ you to explore a new era of the Wizarding World with her Fantastic Beasts adventure\
+  \ to explore a new era of the Wizarding World with her Fantastic Beasts adventure\
   \ series book.
 If you can’t wait to read her two best-sellers, enter the form below\
   \ and they could be coming home with you!
-Good luck!</p>"
+Good luck!</p>\n"
 entry-title: "Win J.K.
 Rowling's Fantastic Beasts adventure series books!"
-entry-content: "Enter the draw to win  J.K.
-Rowling's Fantastic Beasts adventure series\
+entry-content: "<p>Enter the draw to win  J.K.
+Rowling's Fantastic Beasts adventure\
-  \ books before 23:59 on 28th of December 2018."
+  \ series books before 23:59 on 28th of December 2018.</p>\n"
 has-winner: false
 prize-description: "J.K.
 Rowling's Fantastic Beasts adventure series books:The Fantastic\
   \ Beasts and Where To Find Them & The Crimes of Grindelwal."